 Start an emergency savings account if you don’t have one already.
 If you find yourself suddenly unemployed I understand that you may not be able to do this right away.
-But if the aforementioned cash payments from the government come through, you might consider using a portion to start your emergency savings.
+But if more stimulus funding from the government comes through, you might consider using a portion to start your emergency savings.

 Having a cushion of cash between you and your monthly minimum payments will keep negative events from hitting you as hard and allow you to best weather any cash flow drain.
 Just remember to be extra judicious if you find you must dip into your emergency savings.

 Keep your credit cards and lines of credit open and current

 Not only will this give you the ability to stretch your spending resources if you need to, but it will keep you from having to apply for new credit in a tightening credit environment.

 If you lack a credit history and need a credit card, don’t despair – there are a handful of cards you may be able to qualify for with no credit.